IkonicRes/Portfolio/README.md

 ## Features

 Scales to mobile and tablet resolutions well with an alternate layout.
 Has nav-links to jump around the page and cards that when clicked externally link to my works.
 Nice gradients and colors to make it easy to look at.
+You can directly download my resume with the download link.
 Enjoy!